juntingcai/PocketRealtor/server/document/GroupListing.md

 **GET: localhost:3000/tenant/group/view/listings/:groupId**
 The following example shows all listings in group 9(order by "approvements").
 Note: the "approvements" means how many members have approved this listing,
-"isApproved" means if the viewing user has approved the listing.
+"isApproved" means if the viewing user has approved the listing;
+"approvers" means the users' id who approved the listings
 ```
 GET localhost:3000/tenant/group/view/listings/9
 ```